nirgoldberg/wp-kulam/plugins/users-customers-import-export-for-wp-woocommerce/readme.txt

  &#9989; Option to choose All Roles or Multiple Roles while export (Basic Supports only single role at a time) &#9989; Various Filter options for exporting Customers.
  &#9989; Map and Transform fields while Importing Customers.
- &#9989; Change values while improting Customers using Evaluation Fields.
+ &#9989; Change values while importing Customers using Evaluation Fields.
  &#9989; Choice to Update or Skip existing imported Customers.
  &#9989; Choice to Send or Skip Emails for newly imported Customers.
  &#9989; WPML Supported.
 French language support Out of the Box.